cilium/cilium/Documentation/hubble.rst

 keep track of all Hubble instances and query their respective gRPC services.

-This service is typically only exposed on a local Unix domain socket and is primarily used by Hubble-relay in order to have a cluster-wide view of all Hubble instances.
+This service is typically only exposed on a local Unix domain socket and is primarily used by Hubble Relay in order to have a cluster-wide view of all Hubble instances.

 The Peer service obtains peer change notifications by subscribing to Cilium's node manager.
 To this end, it internally defines a handler that implements Cilium's datapath node handler interface.

-Hubble-relay
+Hubble Relay
 ------------

-.. note:: At the time of this writing, the hubble-relay component is still
+.. note:: At the time of this writing, Hubble Relay component is still
           work in progress and may undergo major changes.
-For this reason, internal documentation about Hubble-relay is limited.
+For this reason, internal documentation about Hubble Relay is limited.

-Hubble-relay is a component that was introduced in the context of multi-node support.
+Hubble Relay is a component that was introduced in the context of multi-node support.
 It leverages the Peer service to obtain information about Hubble instances and consume their gRPC API in order to provide a more rich API that covers events from across the entire cluster.